jbripley/brazil/README.markdown

 # Brazil
 Brazil is a tool to track schema changes to database instances.
-It is implemented in Ruby on Rails and support deployment of changes to Ruby DBI supported databases (MySQL, ODBC, Oracle, Postgres, SQLite).
+It is implemented in Ruby on Rails and support deployment of changes to Ruby DBI supported databases (currently MySQL, Oracle and PostgreSQL).

 # Install
 To setup Brazil you need to follow these steps: